 Much like Martika, Mavis Staples had already had a career going before her association with Prince.
-And it wasn't too bad either, what with being famous for having a great voice, recording with her family as The Staple Singers and being a civil rights activist in The Sixties
+And it wasn't too bad either, what with being famous for having a great voice, recording with her family as The Staple Singers and being a civil rights activist in The '60s.

 - Mavis Staples (1969)

 - Oh What a Feeling (1979)

 - Spirituals & Gospel: Dedicated to Mahalia Jackson with Lucky Peterson (1996)

 - Have a Little Faith (2004)

 Prince produced her 1984 album A Private Heaven and predictably transformed her into another trying-too-hard-to-be-sexy siren.
 She did get two hit singles out of it, "Strut" and the Narmy "Sugar Walls", so it probably wasn't that bad of a deal.
 She sang on two other Prince songs, "U Got the Look" and "The Arms of Orion", and collaborated with him some more on The Lover in Me before parting ways with him.